Oil prices rise on vaccine hopes, tanker blast at Saudi Arabia

 Brent and WTI have rallied for six consecutive weeks, their longest stretch of gains since June.

-The United States kicked off its vaccination campaign against COVID-19, buoying hopes that pandemic restrictions could end soon and lift demand at the world’s largest oil consumer.
+The United States kicked off its vaccination campaign against COVID-19, lifting hopes that pandemic restrictions could end soon and lift demand in the world’s largest oil consumer.

 An extension of Brexit talks among European powers also buoyed financial markets on Monday.